Rock3tRaccoon/iFindMem/README.md

 iFindMem is a RE/Mem scanner framework. iFindMem comes as an app that is installed to your iDevice and a binary which can be executed by typing 'iFindMem' in a Terminal app or over SSH.
 SearchKit (SearchKit/SearchKit.h) is also included for developers to use to add memory searching in their own projects.
 The documentation for SearchKit can be found below along with example code in SearchKit/example.c which shows iFindMem finding instances of MH_MAGIC_64 (feedfacf) in memory.

-iFindMem boilerplate was taken from Rev
+iFindMem boilerplate was taken from PsychoBird's RevelariOS.
+RevelariOS is no longer maintained.

 ## iFindMem Features: